 Burial arrangements will be made after death, as with all national cemeteries.
 VA does not reserve grave space.
 Veterans or spouses wishing to be buried in national cemeteries should have the veteran’s military separation papers available to establish eligibility, which requires an other-than-dishonorable discharge.
 Dependent children may also be buried.

-Floral arrangements accompanying the casket or urn at the time of burial will be placed as follows, a maximum of six will be placed on the grave and the remainder will be placed at a central location.
+Floral arrangements accompanying the casket or urn at the time of burial will be placed as follows, a maximum of three will be placed on the grave and the remainder will be placed at a central location.